As Bahamas Turn To Recovery, U.S. Worries About China Stepping In To Help

 "China will not shut the door to the outside world, but will open it even wider," Xi told leaders.

-The communist government, using its massive resources and ability to move cash quickly, have already become a force in Latin America unlike many considered possible even a decade or two ago.
+The communist government, using its massive resources and ability to move cash quickly, has already become a force in Latin America unlike what many considered possible even a decade or two ago.

 The Chinese moved aggressively into the region following the last financial crisis, when there was an incentive for Latin American countries to sell their minerals and commodities to the rapidly growing Asian power.